rooftops, church tower with trees in coimbra

 If you love history, architecture, and beautiful gardens – visit Coimbra!

-If you are a foodie?
-A book and art lover?
-Or, simply love a youthful vibe to cities?
+Or, if you simply love a youthful vibe to cities?
 Then visiting Coimbra Portugal needs to be top of your list!

 Visiting Coimbra for its History